Polyglot Prompt: Multilingual Multitask PrompTraining: Introduction

 \section{Introduction}

-The emergence of multi-lingual pre-trained language models~\cite{linting2021mt5,yinhan2020mbart,alexis2020xlmr,conneau2019xlm} enables different languages to be represented in a unified semantic space.
-As a result, a fine-tuned model in a data-rich language such as English can achieve decent transfer (e.g., zero-shot) performance in geographically, syntactically, or phonetically similar languages~\cite{chaitanya2017learning}.
+The emergence of multilingual pre-trained language models~\cite{linting2021mt5,yinhan2020mbart,alexis2020xlmr,conneau2019xlm} enables different languages to be represented in a unified semantic space.
+As a result, a fine-tuned model of a data-rich language such as English can achieve decent transfer (e.g., zero-shot) performance in geographically, syntactically, or phonetically similar languages~\cite{chaitanya2017learning}.
 The insufficient features learned by languages under lower-resource settings can thus be compensated through the higher-resource languages shared with them.

-Despite a preliminary success in the low-resource scenario using the shared knowledge across languages~\cite{wang2019clbert,liu2019icl,k2020mbertstudy}, information has been exchanged solely in different languages within the same task for many existing multilingual language models. \textit{Can more conceptually-diverse tasks from different languages communicate together?} To answer this question, researchers have made preliminary efforts along this direction \cite{yang2016multi,lin-etal-2018-multi-lingual,tahmid2021xlsum,dong-etal-2015-multi,mahabadi2021parameter}.
-However, past attempts often operationalize the concept of the ``different'' tasks in relatively limited scenarios, such as different tasks with the same sequence labeling form \cite{yang2016multi} (e.g., named entity recognition, chunking, and part-of-speech) or different domains from the same task \cite{wang-etal-2020-multi}.
+Despite the preliminary success in the low-resource scenarios using shared knowledge across languages in multilingual language models~\cite{wang2019clbert,liu2019icl,k2020mbertstudy}, the cross-lingual transfers have mostly occurred only within the boundary of the same task or similar tasks. \textit{Can more conceptually-diverse tasks from different languages communicate together?} While researchers have made some preliminary progress towards this direction \cite{yang2016multi,lin-etal-2018-multilingual,tahmid2021xlsum,dong-etal-2015-multi,mahabadi2021parameter}, the scope of the ``different'' tasks had remained relatively narrow, such as limiting to tasks with the same sequence labeling form \cite{yang2016multi} (e.g., named entity recognition, chunking, and part-of-speech), or different domains for the same task \cite{wang-etal-2020-multi}.

 Unifying different tasks into one framework can be challenging if we are to avoid introducing additional task-specific parameterized modules.
-Recently, the success of the prompting methods~\cite{liu2021prompt,victor2021t0} provided us with new clues on unifying different tasks in the same framework without task-specific parameters by formulating all tasks as a pre-training problem with varying flavors of architectures, such as mask language model~\cite{devlin2019bert,alexis2020xlmr} or encoder-decoder~\cite{linting2021mt5,colin2020t5,yinhan2020mbart,zewen2021mt6}.
+Recently, the success of the prompting methods~\cite{liu2021prompt,victor2021t0} has provided us with new clues on unifying different tasks in the same framework without task-specific parameters by formulating all tasks as a pre-training problem with various frameworks such as the mask language model~\cite{devlin2019bert,alexis2020xlmr} or the encoder-decoder model~\cite{linting2021mt5,colin2020t5,yinhan2020mbart,zewen2021mt6}.

 In this paper, we leverage prompt techniques to cross the boundaries of different tasks and languages so that multiple tasks in different languages can be placed in a \textit{monolithic} framework (as shown in Fig.~\ref{fig:mtl-overview}-(c) as opposed to single task single language (Fig.~\ref{fig:mtl-overview}-(a)) as well as multiple task single language learning (Fig.~\ref{fig:mtl-overview}-(b))) to benefit from one another without requiring any task/language-specific modules.